Chest Tubes

 What do I need to know about chest tube removal?

 - You may be given medicine to treat pain before the tube is removed.
-The tape will be removed.
+The medical tape will be removed.
 The stitches holding the tube in place will be loosened.
 You may need to breathe a certain way as the tube is taken out.
-Your healthcare provider will remove the tube.
-He or she may tighten the stitches to close the opening.
-He or she will cover the area with a bandage that will stop air from getting into your chest.
+Your provider will remove the tube and may tighten the stitches to close the opening.
+The area will be covered with a bandage that will stop air from getting into your chest.

 What are the risks of a chest tube?